Toddler lying down reading a stack of children's books

 Quick Picks

 Best Overall — First 100 Words by Roger Priddy.
-Over 8 million copies sold, thick padded pages, and simple photo-to-word pairing that holds up as a genuine staple rather than a passing trend.
+Over 8 million copies sold, thick padded pages, and simple photo-to-word pairing that’s stayed a staple rather than a passing trend.

 Best for Chewers — Indestructibles.
 Rip-proof, chew-proof, and dishwasher-safe pages made from a paper-like material, not actual paper, built for the toddlers who treat every book like a teether.